Geology, soil and seismic risk

 • Salinity in the 50-100 cm layer in the soils of the plain (1:250k)

-This map shows the salinity of the soils at depth 50-100 cm in the plain area.
+This map shows the salinity of the soils at depth 50-100 cm in the alluvial plain.
 It’s an early representation derived by geo-statistical analysis on point data.
-It is a vector tiles layer, with cells 1 km x 1 km wide.
-Each cell contains salinity class according to USDA Soil Survey Manual (Richards, 1954), a soil electrical conductivity (ECe in dSm-1) estimated value and a classified confidence value.
+It's a vector tiles layer, with cells 1 km x 1 km wide.
+Each cell contains the salinity class according to USDA Soil Survey Manual (Richards, 1954), a soil electrical conductivity (ECe in dSm-1) estimated value and a classified confidence value.

 Special purpose maps